bobgeorgethe3rd/freesewing/designs/rufflebutterflysleeve/README.md

 # @freesewing/rufflebutterflysleeve

-Ruffle Butterfly sleeves to be used in other designs
+Ruffle Butterfly Sleeve design to be used in other designs